-61. And whereas we have thought fit by Our Commission to direct, that in case of your death or absence from Our said province, and in case there be at that time no person commissioned or appointed by Us to be Our Lieutenant-Governor, or appointed by Us to administer the government within the province, in the event of the death or absence of you administer the government within the province, in the event of the death or absence of you and of Our Lieutenant-Governor of the said province, the senior member of the Executive Council, who shall be at the time of your death or absence residing within Our said province of Upper Canada, subject to such other nomination and appointment by you under the great seal of Our said province, as in Our said Commission is in that behalf mentioned, shall take upon him the administration of the government, and execute Our said Commission and Instructions, and the several powers and authorities therein contained, in the manner hereby directed.
-It is nevertheless Our express will and pleasure, that in such case the person so administering the government shall forbear to assent to any acts but what are immediately necessary for the welfare of Our said province, without Our particular orders for that purpose; and that he shall not take upon him to dissolve the Assembly then in being, nor to remove or suspend any of the members of Our said Executive Council, m being, nor to remove or suspend any of the members of Our said Executive Council, nor any judges, justices of the peace or other officers, civil or military, without the advice and consent of the majority of the said Executive Council; and he is by the first opportunity to transmit to Us, by one of Our Principal Secretaries of State, the reasons of such alterations, signed by him and the Council; and our will and pleasure is, that the above Instructions with respect to such senior Councillor shall also be equally observed by and be binding upon such other Executive Councillor as may be nominated and appointed by you under the great seal of Our said province, by virtue of Our said Commission in that behaif.
+61. And whereas we have thought fit by Our Commission to direct, that in case of your death or absence from Our said province, and in case there be at that time no person commissioned or appointed by Us to be Our Lieutenant-Governor, or appointed by Us to administer the government within the province, in the event of the death or absence of you and of Our Lieutenant-Governor of the said province, the senior member of the Executive Council, who shall be at the time of your death or absence residing within Our said province of Upper Canada, subject to such other nomination and appointment by you under the great seal of Our said province, as in Our said Commission is in that behalf mentioned, shall take upon him the administration of the government, and execute Our said Commission and Instructions, and the several powers and authorities therein contained, in the manner hereby directed.
+It is nevertheless Our express will and pleasure, that in such case the person so administering the government shall forbear to assent to any acts but what are immediately necessary for the welfare of Our said province, without Our particular orders for that purpose; and that he shall not take upon him to dissolve the Assembly then in being, nor to remove or suspend any of the members of Our said Executive Council, nor any judges, justices of the peace or other officers, civil or military, without the advice and consent of the majority of the said Executive Council; and he is by the first opportunity to transmit to Us, by one of Our Principal Secretaries of State, the reasons of such alterations, signed by him and the Council; and Our will and pleasure is, that the above Instructions with respect to such senior Councillor shall also be equally observed by and binding upon such other Executive Councillor as may be nominated and appointed by you under the great seal of Our said province, by virtue of Our said Commission in that behalf.

-62. And whereas by Our different Commissions we have appointed you to be Our Governor and Commander-in-Chief of Our Provinces of Upper Canada and Lower Canada; Our Province of Nova Scotia; Our Islands of Prince Edward and Cape Breton, as well as of Our Province of New Brunswick; and it is Our intention that the Lieutenant-Governors commanding in Our said Provinces of Upper Canada, New Brunswick and Nova Scotia, and the Islands of Prince Edward and Cape Breton, should have and enjoy the full salaries, perquisites and emoluments, granted to them and arising from their respective governments, in as full and ample a manner as if the said governments were under distinct governors-inchief.
+62. And whereas by our different Commissions we have appointed you to be Our Governor and Commander-in-Chief of Our Provinces of Upper Canada and Lower Canada; Our Province of Nova Scotia; Our Islands of Prince Edward and Cape Breton, as well as of Our Province of New Brunswick; and it is Our intention that the Lieutenant-Governors commanding in Our said Provinces of Upper Canada, New Brunswick and Nova Scotia, and the Islands of Prince Edward and Cape Breton, should have and enjoy the full salaries, perquisites and emoluments, granted to them and arising from their respective governments, in as full and ample a manner as if the said governments were under distinct governors in chief.
 It is therefore Our will and pleasure that you shall not at any time or times, when you shall be resident and commanding in chief in either of Our said provinces of Upper

-Canada.
+Canada,

-Canada, Nova Scotia or New Brunswick, or the Islands of Prince Edward and Cape Breton, have or receive any part of the said salaries, perquisites or emoluments; but that the same shall continue to be paid and satisfied to the Lieutenant-Governors of Our said Provinces and Islands respectively, in the like manner as they usually are during your absence Instructions. therefrom.
+Canada, Nova Scotia or New Brunswick, or the Islands of Prince Edward and Cape Breton, have or receive any part of the said salaries, perquisites or emoluments; but that the same shall continue to be paid and satisfied to the Lieutenant-Governors of Our said Provinces and Islands respectively, in the like manner as they usually are during your absence

-Appendix.
-The King's
+The King's Instructions.